lionjohn/FSComboListView/README.md

 ## Demo Project

 To run the demo project, download and unzip the code.
-[FSComboListView Example](https://github.com/lionjohn/FSComboListView/tree/master/Example)
+See [Example](https://github.com/lionjohn/FSComboListView/tree/master/Example)

 ## Requirements